 - Large Group - All children come together for games, stories, songs, finger plays and basic movement exercises.

-- Dismissal - The children prepare to go home.
+- Dismissal - The children follow routines to prepare to go home.